walkeranthonyp/MAAT/README.md

 source('leaf_object.R')
 leaf_object$.test_aci(leaf.ca_conc=seq(0.1,2000,50))
 ```
-The MAAT wrapper can also be tested to ensure teh wrapper is working correctly and to test the various SA/UQ ensembles provided with MAAT.
+The MAAT wrapper can also be tested to ensure the wrapper is working correctly and to test the various SA/UQ ensembles provided with MAAT.
 ```bash
 cd ./src/
 rstudio unit_testing.R